Editor’s Note: This post was updated in August 2016 for accuracy and comprehensiveness.

 You are not alone when setting up a monitoring tool.
 Good vendors have support and technical staff that are there to assist you.
 Take advantage of their knowledge of the product and their experiences with other customers.
 Be direct and simply ask them to review your set up before it fails and you find out it was set up incorrectly.

-It is always important to document exactly how you have set up your monitoring tool and why.
-You will want to be sure that this documentation can be uploaded dynamically and all team members are aware of how to find it.
+It is crucial to document exactly how you have set up your monitoring tool and why.
+Make sure that this documentation can be editable in real-time and easily accessible for all team members.